Abeikud/WeEvents/README2.md

 due to technical issues will not normally be accepted.

 ## Team Dynamics
-For those working in a pair, it is expected that each individual will contribute in meaningful and substantive ways to the project.
-If a complaint is raised by one or both of the members of a working pair, or during final marking, the instructor will examine  the Github logs as evidence regarding contribution.
-This does not mean that each team member must have the same number of commits, but both members should be pushing code to the repository.
-At the discretion of the instructor, under performing members will have deductions associated with their contribution, up to and including 0 for the project for a complete absence of meaningful and substantive contributions.
+FoIt is expected that each individual will contribute in meaningful and substantive ways to the project.
+If a complaint is raised by one or more members of a group, or during final marking, the instructor will examine the Github logs as evidence regarding contribution.
+This does not mean that each team member must have the same number of commits, but both all members should be pushing code to the repository.
+At the discretion of the instructor, under performing members may have deductions associated with their contribution, up to and including 0 for the project for a complete absence of meaningful and substantive contributions.

 If there are serious problems arise in multiple groups, the instructor may introduce a short survey halfway through